How to Bet on March Madness

 - Michigan +350

-In this example, it would mean a bet of $100 on Duke would pay out $250 plus the return of your original stake.
+In this example, a bet of $100 on Duke would pay out $250 plus the return of your original stake if the Blue Devils win it all.

 Best Bets for March Madness

 Just like filling out a bracket for the first time, it helps to start with the basics when it comes to game-by-game betting on March Madness.
-There are several different ways to bet on March Madness, ranging from the individual games to the tournament as a whole.
+There are several ways to bet on March Madness, ranging from the individual games to the tournament champion.

 Here’s a quick look at the top bet types you have to choose from when betting on the NCAA Division I Men’s Basketball Tournament: